-Students who achieve a score of 5 in the AP Microeconomics exam can place out of Economics 101.
-Students who subsequently achieve a grade or B- or better in Economics 275 will also receive Hamilton course credit for 101 and can apply this toward the major or minor in Economics.
+The department will allow entering students who have achieved a top score in the AP Microeconomics exam (score of 5) to place out of Econ 101: Issues in Microeconomics.
+Students who subsequently achieve a grade of B- or greater in Econ 275: Microeconomic Theory, will then also get Hamilton course credit for Econ 101 and can apply this toward the major or minor in Economics.

-Similarly, a top score on the Macroeconomics AP permits a student to place out of Economics 102.
-Students who subsequently achieve a grade of B- or better in Economics 285 will also receive course credit for 102 and can apply this toward the major or minor in Economics.
+Similarly, a top score on the Macroeconomics AP permits a student to place out of Econ 102: Issues in Macroeconomics.
+Students who subsequently achieve a grade of B- or greater in Econ 285: Macroeconomic Theory, will then also get Hamilton course credit for Econ 102 and can apply this toward the major or minor in Economics.

 Entering students who feel that they have a strong background in economics but have not achieved a qualifying score to pursue credit toward the major as specified above should talk to their advisors about whether it would be appropriate to skip an introductory course and enroll in an intermediate level course.
-However, a student who places out of Economics 101 or 102 without receiving credit toward the major cannot count this course as one of the 9 required for the major.
+However, a student who places out of Econ 101 or 102 without receiving credit toward the major cannot count this course as one of the 9 required for the major.